sitomani/4champ/README.md

 In this repository I'm working on rewriting the app that originally was released in AppStore in 2012, and since late 2017 not available in AppStore any more 😞.
 You can read more about the history of the app and follow the rewrite process on the development journal that I created for this project: [sitomani.github.io/4champ](https://sitomani.github.io/4champ).

 ### Dependencies
-4champ uses[libOpenMPT](https://github.com/OpenMPT/openmpt) and [Hivelytracker](https://github.com/pete-gordon/hivelytracker) for module playback.
+4champ uses [libOpenMPT](https://github.com/OpenMPT/openmpt) and [Hivelytracker](https://github.com/pete-gordon/hivelytracker) for module playback.

-**Hivelytracker** replayer is included here, so it will be built automatically when you build xcode projects in this repository, no actions needed.
+**Hivelytracker** replayer code is included in [4champ/Replay/Hively](4champ/replay/hively) folder, so it will be built automatically when you build xcode projects in this repository, no further actions needed.

 **LibOpenMPT** repo does not build for iOS without small tweaks, which I have done on my own fork of the lib at https://github.com/sitomani/openmpt.
 In order to build it for use in connection with 4champ and the SamplePlayer demo app in thsi repository, you will need to take the following steps: